The Syrian Humanitarian Disaster

 Preliminary findings suggest there is a significant lack of understanding of both needs and aspirations between Western practitioners and displaced Syrians and host communities.
 This is particularly acute in Lebanon and Jordan where the humanitarian workers tend to be young, relatively inexperienced Western practitioners.
 Dependence on translators has meant that ‘filtered’ findings distort data and analysis.
 The socio-historical context of the crisis is also poorly understood.

 This study expects to draw policy conclusions as well as scholarly findings for further study based on an understanding of the socio-historical context of this crisis as well as the data from focus group and semi-formal interviews and questionnaires.
 By integrating a socio-historical understanding of Syria and its displaced populations in Turkey, Lebanon and Jordan, and grappling with the most significant socially defined notions of hospitality, generosity and dignity, the study anticipates making a contribution to understanding the disparate responses to Syria's displaced masses.
 Workshops are being held to advocate for better communications and empathy between aid workers and refugees and host community members.
-A brief report will appear in the Journal of Refugee Studies, and several article and book chapters are being prepared.
+Articles have been published in Global Policy and the Middle East Journal of Refugee Studies.

 RSC Workshop: Refuge from Syria